 On the right hand side the stone had almost completely degraded and had had water flowing through it when the Cascade was in operation.
 The stone on this side of the Cascade was completely replaced.
 The left hand side, which was not in as bad a condition, was re-pointed, along with the Cascade channel.

 The best place to view the Cascade and the Serpentine is along the terrace walk, where excellent views can be seen around the parkland from the different vantage points and buildings along the walk.
-Note: the property is only open until the end of September.
+Note: the property is open from April - September.

 31 Jul 16